-ADM.24.09 The communications component maintains the capability of immediate playback of emergency telephone and radio conversations while it maintains continuous recording of radio transmissions and emergency telephone conversations within the communications center.
+ADM.24.09 IF the communications function is overseen by the agency's chief executive officer, then the communication component maintains the capability of immediate playback of emergency telephone and radio conversations while it maintains continuous recording of radio transmissions and emergency telephone conversations within the communications center.

 ADM.
-24.10 The agency's communication function (or its provider if not within the agency) maintains an alternate source of electrical power that is sufficient to ensure continued operations of emergency communications equipment in the event of the failure of the primary power source.
+24.10 IF the communications function is overseen by the agency's chief executive officer, the agency maintains an alternate source of electrical power that is sufficient to ensure continued operations of emergency communications equipment in the event of the failure of the primary power source.
 The agency shall ensure: